 “I might prescribe zinc lozenges instead of an antibiotic if you have a sore throat,” he said.

-Stoepker said he’s impressed with the awareness and advocacy among CHP’s healthcare providers who are committed to providing healthcare for all — including LGBTQ patients.
-He’s not the only CHP provider with interest and expertise in LGBTQ health — but the first to actively promote his special niche.
+Stoepker said he’s impressed with the awareness and advocacy among CHP’s healthcare Clinicians who are committed to providing healthcare for all — including LGBTQ patients.
+He’s not the only CHP Clinician with interest and expertise in LGBTQ health — but the first to actively promote his special niche.

 “CHP’s culture of providing healthcare for all — including the LGBTQ community — is quite impressive,” he said.